Ford Maverick (1970–1977)

+Australia kept selling and developing the Falcon.

-The Maverick was also manufactured in Venezuela, Canada, Mexico, and from 1970 to 1979, in Brazil.
+The Maverick was also manufactured in Canada, Mexico, Venezuela and, from 1973 to 1979, in Brazil, where it did not achieve the expected success and was considered a failure.

 The name "maverick" was derived from the word for unbranded range animals, and the car's nameplate was stylized to resemble the head of Longhorn cattle.